 Jon Rance was born in Southampton, England in 1975.
 Apparently the Seventies were great, but to be honest, he doesn't remember much about them.
 He does remember most of the Eighties very fondly.
 He attended Bitterne first and middle school and then Western Park Boy's school.
 He spent a lot of the Eighties watching television.
 His favourite shows were: Rainbow, Button Moon, The Wombles, Dogtanian and the Three Muskahounds, The Cities of Gold, Danger Mouse, Thundercats, Grange Hill, Blue Peter, Going Live, and Neighbours.
 He had a red BMX bike, and did his first Panini World Cup sticker album during the 1986 World Cup in Mexico - the dreaded Hand of God World Cup.

 Jon attended Richard Taunton's sixth form college where he met some incredible people, did A levels in Art, Art history and English literature, discovered the ups and downs of alcohol, and generally had a very good time.
 After a year at art college in Portsmouth, and a GAP year, he ended up studying English Literature at Middlesex university, London.
-Highlights of university include: kissing the television presenter John Leslie at a New Year's Eve party, deciding to to go outside in January completely naked for "a bit of a laugh", living with three of the best blokes in the world and having a laugh almost everyday, his first serious girlfriend and their holiday to Africa, Manchester United winning the treble, and enjoying learning, obviously.
+Highlights of university include: kissing the television presenter John Leslie at a New Year's Eve party, deciding to go outside in January completely naked for "a bit of a laugh", living with three of the best blokes in the world, his first serious girlfriend and their holiday to Africa, Manchester United winning the treble, and enjoying learning, obviously.
 It was at university he also decided he wanted to be an author.